techcoder20/MacOSBigSurThemeConverter/README.md

 **This is a bash script that will make your plain Raspberry Pi OS LXDE desktop look similar to MacOSBigSur**

 ## Installation
-Run This Command To Run The Installer:
+Run These Commands To Run The Installer:
 ```
 git clone https://github.com/techcoder20/MacOSBigSurThemeConverter.git
 sudo chmod +x ~/MacOSBigSurThemeConverter/install.sh